Youngkin asks for review of AP African American studies class in Virginia

 Virginia Gov. Glenn Youngkin (R) has asked his education secretary for a review of the Advance Placement (AP) African American studies course that has made headlines since it was rejected in Florida by the administration of Gov. Ron DeSantis (R).

-The AP African American course is going to be reviewed to ensure it complies with Youngkin’s Executive Order 1 that he signed at the beginning of 2022, according to a spokesperson.
+The AP African American course will be reviewed to ensure it complies with Youngkin’s Executive Order 1 that he signed at the beginning of 2022, according to a spokesperson.

 “After numerous reports about draft course content, the governor asked the Education Secretariat to review the College Board’s proposed AP African American Studies course as it pertains to Executive Order 1,” spokesperson Macaulay Porter said in a statement to The Hill on Thursday.

-The executive order under which Youngkin wants the course reviewed bans Critical Race Theory education in Virginia and aims to “end the use of inherently divisive concepts.”
+The executive order under which Youngkin wants the course reviewed bans critical race theory — an academic framework about systemic racism in American institutions that is used at collegiate levels and has become a catch-all political buzzword for race-related discussion in classrooms — in Virginia and aims to “end the use of inherently divisive concepts.”

 It is unknown whether the results of this review could impact if the course is available in Virginia schools.